 Carr did agree however that many of these fears may be unwarranted, but they had no way of knowing because of the “lack of clarity.”
 After all, some students had not even been aware of Dionne’s departure and of the changes happening within the two offices until recently.

-Bierman was aware that the reduction of the OADI and OILL offices with the intent to merge the two was concerning to many on campus: “There’s some reduction in resources.
+Bierman was aware that the reduction of the OADI and OILL offices, with the intent to merge the two, was concerning to many on campus: “There’s some reduction in resources.
 That part is real.”
-But, that the cuts were made when “we looked at what seems fair across all offices at the college and also where do we think we can absorb changes with as little impact to the quality of the student experience as possible.”
+But, he emphasized that the cuts were made when “we looked at what seems fair across all offices at the college and also where do we think we can absorb changes with as little impact to the quality of the student experience as possible.”

 Bierman suggested that “students are seeing places being cut that are very visible to students but…my bet is that if you looked at it proportionately, student support services would be hit disproportionately less than many other offices on campus.”